Looking to plan a road trip to visit the best wineries in Prince Edward County?

 The County’s limestone-rich soil and climate provide a terroir that is producing scores of award-winning wines.
 The varietals that grow best are Chardonnay and Pinot Noir, two grapes you’ll be swooning for as you adventure along romantic rural roads.

 Best Hotels Near the Prince Edward County Wineries

 Looking to enjoy a weekend getaway to sip through Prince Edward County’s best wineries?
 We suggest spending 2-3 nights to properly explore the wineries and attractions in Prince Edward County, Ontario.

 A weekend will give you enough time to explore the regions gourmet restaurants, beautiful beaches, local shops and award-winning wineries!

-- Picton Harbour Inn: this boutique hotel in Picton offers contemporary rooms with an on-site restaurant.
+- Picton Harbour Inn 3 STARS: this boutique hotel in Picton offers contemporary rooms with an on-site restaurant.

-- The Drake Hotel: Toronto’s famous luxury boutique hotel brand has two posh properties in Prince Edward County.
+- The Drake Motor Inn 4 STARS: Toronto’s famous luxury boutique hotel brand has two posh properties in Prince Edward County.
 The Drake Devonshire is an upscale lakeside retreat while The Drake Motor Inn is a pet-friendly mid-range option.